elfort2021/cpnt262-a4/README.md

 # cpnt262-a4

 ## JSON Gallery Endpoints with Fetch

 ### Eleanor Forte, 000841873

 Well, heres to better late than never eh??
 Thanks for this.
 Just getting my directory set up and everything moved over from a3.
 (2:13pm)

+Set up all my directories and trasnferred everything over.
+Kyle and Erica helped me with the fetch but I don't know if I even did the .env right or at all?
+Also couldn't figure out how to get the day js involved.
+But, a swing none the less.
+Thanks Tony.

 ## Attributions:

 - Photo by Filip Kominik (Doorways) https://unsplash.com/photos/IHtVbLRjTZU